-The Fund intends to be at least 90% of its Net Asset Value in companies that are aligned with the environmental or social characteristics promoted by the Fund.
-Of this, a minimum of 10% of its Net Asset Value will be invested in sustainable investments.
+The Fund intends to invest at least 90% of its Net Asset Value in companies that are aligned with the environmental or social characteristics promoted by the Fund.
+Of this, a minimum of 10% of its Net Asset Value will be invested in sustainable investments with an environmental objective.
 The "other" assets are expected to be cash and derivatives used for hedging and other ancillary purposes.